slavonic/FiraSlav/README.md

 ## Building the Fonts

-The font is built using fontmake and gftools post processing script.
-Tools are all python based, so it must be previously installed.
+The Google font building tools do not work correctly for this font as they generate fonts where the combining characters are non-spacing, which is exactly what we don't want.
+So the fonts are built directly from the FontForge source.
+So you must have Python and FontForge installed.

 To install all the Python tools into a virtualenv, do the following: